vijimscse/PopularMoviesStage2/README.md

-# PopularMoviesStage1
+# PopularMoviesStage2
-This app displays the list of movies in sorted order based on user's selection
+This app displays the list of movies in sorted order based on user's selection.
+Also one can choose the item as favorite so that he/she will be able to see the items saved as favorite rather than having to scroll and search for the item everytime.

 How to run the app: